torquefi/torque_docs/docs/overview/03_borrow.md

 ## Summary

 Boost paired with Borrow enables a powerful saving experience.
 When `borrow` is called, a loan is created by routing wrapped Bitcoin or wrapped Ether collateral to Compound, and using that USDC to mint TUSD which is delivered to end users.
-On the opposite side, when `repay` is called, the position is unwound.
+Alternatively, when a user calls `repay`, the position is unwound.

 ![Torque Boost](/gitbook/assets/borrow-system.png)